Skip to content

 Enable Disk Cache

-If the volume of Trace data is large, to avoid consuming too much host resources, you can temporarily cache Trace data to disk for delayed processing:
+If the volume of Trace data is large, to avoid excessive resource consumption on the host, you can temporarily cache Trace data to disk for delayed processing:

 [inputs.ddtrace.storage]